irmiller22/git_workshop/git_workshop.md

     git push origin master

 ##Branching:
 Another best practice technique is to make every body of work a separate branch.
 So far, we've been pushing to the `master` branch.
-You can create your own branching off of the `master` branch and do you work on that, and then `merge` those changes into `master` when you're done.
+You can create your own branching off of the `master` branch and do you work on that.

 While on master, before you begin working, type:
 `git checkout -b <your-branch-name>`